ocore-framework/OCore/src/OCore.MDGen/Example/Tables.md

 - Customer
     * New table => Table - Hihi, these are similar to check in/check out for the waiter
         - Fails with : Restaurant is full
-    * Adieu
+    * Adieu - The customer is settled and wants to go home
 - Waiter
-    - Check in
+    - Check in : Waiter
-    - Check out
+    - Check out : Waiter

 ## Entities

 - Table
     - Number - "The customer at table number 4 needs another shot of Vaccine" Does it make sense that "Number" is recognized as an int automatically?
 Perhaps make some assumptions on name of the field?
 I feel this will be using Humanizer-library heavily
+    - Settled : bool
 - Customer - The customer is probably anonymous in this case
-    - Settle : Settlement
+    * Settle : Settlement
+        - Fails with
+            - Insufficient funds
 - Order
     - Table - It is linked like this because an order could move from one table to another
     - Total, summed Item : decimal